 Purple.
 It’s worse than I thought.
 A few minutes later, I have the intel on her date.
-SHIT!
-It’s her ex-boyfriend.
+Shit—it’s her ex-boyfriend.
 I remember this from her background check.
 Not a good sign.
 I grab my suit jacket and head for the door, Taylor two steps behind.
-Once in the SUV, I look in my blackberry and find the contact name I was looking for.
+Once in the SUV, I scroll through my blackberry and find the contact name I’m looking for.

 “Thank you for calling Canlis, this is Sarah.”

 “Hello, Sarah.
 This is Christian Grey.
 Is Mark or Brian in the restaurant tonight?”
 At the mention of my name—or it could have been the voice—she turns into a stuttering idiot.

 “Um… y-yes sir, Mr. G-Grey.
 Brian is here this evening.
 I’ll… get him for you.”
 A few moments later…

 “Christian!
 You devil!
 To what do I owe this honor?”
 Brian’s jovial voice rings through my blackberry.

 “Brian, good to talk to you.
 How are Chris and Alice?”
 I ask about his parents who ran the restaurant before he and his brother Mark took control of the family business a few years ago.

 “Just fine, just fine.
 Living the easy life while my brother and I slave over the business.
 You know how that goes.”
 We laugh heartily.
 “And how are Grace and Carrick?
 Doing well, I hope.”